 In the years before the Second World War members – including a cross section of local luminaries from the Vicar of Ashford Church to head teachers and business people – actively participated in the occasional dig and visited many places of interest.

 Regular meetings resumed from 1946 and the Society continued to flourish.
 In the 1970s renowned amateur archaeologist Jim Bradshaw settled in Challock, bringing new life to the group.
 Weekend activities included field walks, digs, looking for barrows and other lost archaeological features; travelling all across eastern Kent from north to south!

 Latterly our meetings have been held in Ashford’s Church of St. Mary the Virgin parish rooms and – nowadays – the Friends Meeting House in Albert Road.

-Information kindly provided by the President of the Society, Mr. John Hammon.
+Information kindly provided by the late President of the Society, Mr. John Hammon.

 Reverend Canon Stanley Graham Brade-Birks photo by kind permission of Rowland M. Shelley, Ph.
 D. www.nadiplochilo.com